roguetrainer/too-big-to-terraflop/README.md

-# Too Big to teraflop
+# Too Big to Teraflop

 A simulation game exploring Hyman Minsky's Financial Instability Hypothesis through the lens of the 2025-2026 AI infrastructure boom.